myartsev/ember-simple-auth-jwt/README.md

 And now the rest is the same as [ember-simple-auth](https://github.com/simplabs/ember-simple-auth#walkthrough).
 The dummy app in this project is also a good resource to get you started.

+# Supported scenarios
+This is not a mature library, as is currently, it is designed for a single scenario:
+* Allow a user to securely log in
+* If the Ember app is closed and the JWT expires, that's it, the user has to log in again.
+Tokens are short lived (10 min), and it is desirable to have the user log in again after not if the app was closed for longer than 10 minutes.
+* User should stay authenticated as long as the Ember app is open (hence the need for refresh tokens).

+I realize this is a narrow use case, but it is what I needed and this gets the job done.
+If you have other scenarios; please submit a proposal / PR.

+# Note: Production use
+This library is hardly battle tested, use at your own risk!
+It was written out of necessity to have a simple authentication system that was easy to set up, reason about, and did not rely on 3rd party services such as [Auth0](https://auth0.com)

+I am not a security expert, if you find something of concern please open an issue!